Why Teens Have More Than One Snapchat Account (And What Parents Should Know)

 If you’re wondering what those signs can look like in real life, I wrote more about the subtle language shifts parents sometimes miss here:

-A conversation that once stayed between two friends can now live inside screenshots, group chats, and comment sections that move faster than most adults can track.
+A conversation that once stayed between two people can now live inside screenshots, group chats, and comment sections that move faster than most adults can track.

 That doesn’t mean parents have to become digital detectives.